 The Board represents the administrative, management and supervisory body of the Company.

-As at 31 December 2022, the Board was comprised of the Chairman (a Non-Executive Director (NED)), two Independent NEDs (INEDs), the Chief Executive Officer (CEO), and three additional NEDs.
-In January 2023, this became two additional NEDs following the resignation of J. Yates.
+As at 31 December 2023, the Board was comprised of a Non-Executive Director (NED), two Independent NEDs (INEDs) and the Chief Executive Officer (CEO).
+Three NEDs resigned in 2023:

+- In January 2023 J. Yates resigned as NED and Chair of the Board; - In January 2023 T. Fritsch took on the role of Chair of the Board in addition to NED; - In September 2023 M. Maske resigned as NED; and - In November 2023 T.Fritsch resigned as NED and Chair of the Board.

 The Board retains primary responsibility for corporate governance within the insurance undertaking at all times, plays an important part in ensuring effective governance, and is responsible for operating effective oversight consistent with Board policy.